Law Menu

 Only official transcripts will be accepted, and they must be sent directly from the granting institution.
 If you are in the process of completing your Fall semester, please wait until your final fall grades are posted before requesting your post-secondary institution to send us your transcripts.
 Your application will not be assessed until those grades are completed and received.

-Official electronic copies can be sent to lawadmissions@tru.ca.
+Official electronic copies can be sent to lawadmissions@tru.ca (if using MyCreds type in our email address).

-If the institution is sending hard-copies, please have them sent to:
+If the institution is sending hard copies, please have them sent to:

 Admissions, Faculty of Law